-Overall the Baldwin RF16 sold fairly well although only three Class I railroads ultimately purchased the model; the Baltimore & Ohio, New York Central, and Baldwin's ever loyal customer Pennsylvania Railroad (which purchased the most).
-Among them they purchased 109 A units and 51 B units by the time production ended in 1954.
-Additionally, as mentioned above the Argentine State Railway purchased 51 units of a C-C design known as the RF-615E.
+Overall the RF16 sold fairly well although only three Class I railroads ultimately purchased it; the Baltimore & Ohio, New York Central, and Baldwin's ever loyal customer, the Pennsylvania Railroad (which purchased the most).
+Among them they would bought 109 A units and 51 B units by the time production had ended in 1954.
+Additionally, the aforementioned Argentine State Railway purchased 51 units of a C-C design known as the RF-615E.
 The model was virtually identical to the RF16 save for its six axles.
-While the RF16 was a rugged locomotive that could pull heavy tonnage its lack of MUing and still somewhat trouble-prone resulted in three lines that purchased it to sell theirs by the 1960s, beginning with the B&O in 1962.
+While the model was a rugged locomotive that could pull heavy tonnage its lack of MUing and still somewhat trouble-prone nature resulted in all three domestic railroads either selling, trading, or scrapping theirs by the 1960s beginning with the B&O in 1962.

-In 1966, just a few years prior to the Penn Central merger, the PRR sold or scrapped all of its RF16s and a year later the remaining units on the NYC roster were sold to the Monongahela Railway for use in coal drag service.
+In 1966, just a few years prior to the Penn Central merger the PRR sold or scrapped all of its RF16s and a year later the remaining units on the NYC roster were sold to the Monongahela Railway for use in coal drag service.
 In 1974 the Delaware & Hudson picked up the two remaining RF16s from a scrap dealer and used them in freight service until 1978.
-By the early 1980s they came under ownership of the Escanaba & Lake Superior Railroad of Michigan and for many years now have been locked away in a storage shed away from public view.
+By the early 1980s they came under the ownership of the Escanaba & Lake Superior Railroad of Michigan and for many years now have been locked in a storage, away from public view.
 They are reportedly operational but, of course, this is pure conjecture.
-Lastly, for more information about the RF16s and all Baldwin cab unit models please refer to the chart below.
+Lastly, for more information about the RF16s please refer to the chart above.Home › Diesel Locomotives › RF16